dreamcodez/resume/README.md

 * On these properties I was responsible for various aspects such as SEO optimization of content, server architecture design, and software development.
 I am well versed in Linux, Mac, and Windows systems.

 ## Experience
+##### Software Engineer, Endpoint Escrow Inc.
+###### August 2019 to Present
+Endpoint is a company which is disrupting escrow/mortgage by streamlining and automating much of the process.

+* Implemented (in production) a strategy to communicate with the existing legacy database while building new features.
+* Helping facilitate transition to Microservice Architecture from our monolith
+* Collaborated on GraphQL api to service our internal admin needs
+* Extended & Created new databases schemas (dynamo) for new services being built

 ##### Platform Architect, Whiteblock, Inc.
 ###### December 2018 to August 2019
+Whiteblock sells professional testing services to blockchain technology companies.
 I architected the initial platform/cloud side of the system and took a hands on role in designing and implementing new systems and extending existing ones.

 * Implemented hashicorps' packer and terraform to automatically provision whiteblock genesis images